yecohn/ten-vad/README.md

 ```

 ## **License**
-This project is Apache 2.0 licensed.
+This project is Apache 2.0 licensed with certain conditions.